imcjohn/EpicMinerARM/README.md

 A standalone mining implementation intended for mining epic against a running Epic node.

+## Build instructions

+I added a custom build.sh script that should allow you to build the heavily patched version of this on the RockPRO or any other 4GB Ram ARM Board.
+It only supports RandomX, which to be honest is the only algorithm that is likely to work with any sort of speed anyways.
+All the details below are for the standard EpicMiner repository, so they may be somewhat confusing.
+Clone the repo, run build.sh (ideally on some sort of debian/ubuntu distro), and get mining!
+If you have any patches, feel free to send a a pull request on over.

 ## Supported Platforms

 At present, only mining plugins for linux-x86_64 and MacOS exist.
 This will likely change over time as the community creates more solvers for different platforms.